sentimentxyz/docs/docs/core-concepts/account.md

 # Account

-Sentiment employs the method of hypothecation, essentially allowing borrowers to borrow capital >5x the value of their collateral in a way that mitigates the risk of default for lenders.
-Accounts are dynamic and distributed asset reserves that hold a borrower’s margin deposit and loaned assets that are transferred when a debt position is created.
-Each Account represents a single debt position.
-The core of how Sentiment's Accounts operate are on the following premise:
+Sentiment uses the Account primitive to implement onchain hypothecation of assets, essentially allowing borrowers to create leveraged debt positions against their collateral while mitigating counterparty for the lenders.
+Accounts are dynamic and distributed asset reserves that hold a borrower’s collateral and loaned assets.
+Each Account can be viewed as a composite cross-margin debt position.
+This section expands on the key characteristics of an Account.

 ## Delegated Ownership

-The borrower never has custody of the loaned assets, i.e: loaned assets cannot be transferred out of the margin vault.
-This delegated ownership model allows the borrower to have control over how the funds are deployed without having custody, thus passing the first right of ownership over these assets to the protocol.
+Since the account is a proxy contract which is separate from the borrower's EOA, the borrower never has custody of the loaned assets i.e. neither the deposited collateral nor the borrowed assets can be transferred out of the account.
+This delegated ownership model allows the borrower to have complete control over how the assets are deployed without actually having custody, which allows the protocol to maintain first right of ownership throughout the tenure of the position.
+The first right of ownership is a crucial to allow the protocol to keep the position risk in check at all times and facilitate liquidations, if needed.
+The only situation where a borrower would withdraw any assets from the vault is to withdraw profits, reduce the position or close out the entire position.

-## Controlled Interaction
+## Controlled Interactions

-The protocol restricts the actions a borrower can perform with the loaned assets to mitigate credit risk and maintain solvency.
-The allow-list for these set of actions is configurable and can be modified through governance mechanisms over time.
-The protocol can control what contracts (and which tokens) the borrowed assets are allowed to interact with.

-## Account Ownership

-As mentioned before the Account will hold both the loaned assets and the borrowers margin collateral.
-During the term of a loan, all assets within the Account are controlled by the protocol and at no point will the borrower be able to actually obtain custody of credited funds.
-The only situation where a borrower would withdraw any assets from the vault is during termination or reduction of the debt position.

-## Control Flow

-The typical Control flow of an Account would persist as follows:

-1. Borrower pledges margin (collateral) to borrow assets.
-2. Lending contract initiates credit transaction, sending assets to the Account.
-3. Borrower deploys the loaned assets in a controlled manner with the help of the Controller.
-4. The Risk Engine ensures health of the borrow account during the term of the debt.

-## Account Functions

-All Accounts have the same actionable events such as (but not limited to) purchasing assets, providing liquidity etc. The Sentiment Core team aims to provide an augmentative interaction suite that scales as more opportunities become available in DeFi.
+All interactions delegated by the borrower pass through the controller.
+The controller analyzes the calldata for the interaction to determine the type of operation and it's affect on the account value.
+This allows the protocol to restrict the actions a borrower can perform with the borrowed assets to mitigate credit risk and maintain solvency in the system.
+Sentiment aims to provide an interaction suite that continues to scale as more opportunities become available in DeFi.

-Once a user opens a margined position, they will be able to delegate instructions to the Controller.
-These actions will be verified against the allowed list of possible interactions, if permissible, the action will be deployed on the loaned assets.
-This implementation gives the borrower the ability to determine the use of the proceeds, benefits from the increase in value or profit of the funds while also protecting the lender from any default risk.